JooHyunPark-JP/NearbyNote/README.md

 - Create notes via text or voice input *(currently supports English only)*
 - Converts voice to text using the Google Speech API

-### 2. Location-Based notes Notifications
+### 2. Location-Based Notes Notifications
 - Set a location and geofence radius for each note
 - Get notified automatically when you enter the defined area

 ### 3. Map Integration
 - Map UI powered by Mapbox
-- Create notes by clicking on the map or searching an address
+- Create notes by clicking on the map or searching for an address
 - View notes by saved location

 ### 4. Accurate Location Detection & Recovery
-- Continues location tracking even after app termination, reboot, or in background
+- Continues location tracking even after app termination, reboot, or in the background
 - ForegroundService (Only runs when at least one location-based note exists) ensures consistent and accurate location updates
 - Uses optimized Android APIs (Geofencing, Location Services), resulting in low battery usage